paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 **(i)** to prescribe, with the approval of the Comptroller General of the United States, the extent to which vouchers for funds expended under contracts for scientific or engineering research shall be subject to itemization or substantiation prior to payment, without regard to the limitations of other laws relating to the expenditure of public funds and accounting therefor;

-**(j)** to arrange with and reimburse the heads of other Federal agencies for the performance of any activity which the Foundation is authorized to conduct; and
+**(j)** to arrange with and reimburse the heads of other Federal agencies for the performance of any activity which the Foundation is authorized to conduct;

-**(k)** during the 5-year period beginning on August 21, 1986, to indemnify grantees, contractors, and subcontractors associated with the Ocean Drilling Program under the provisions of [section 2354 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2354&num=0&edition=prelim) with all approvals and certifications required by such indemnification made by the Director.
+**(k)** during the 5-year period beginning on August 21, 1986, to indemnify grantees, contractors, and subcontractors associated with the Ocean Drilling Program under the provisions of section 2354 11 See References in Text note below. of title 10 with all approvals and certifications required by such indemnification made by the Director; and

+**(l)** to provide for the widest practicable and appropriate dissemination of information within the United States concerning the Foundation’s activities and the results of those activities.

 ### Statutory Notes

+#### References in Text
+[Section 2354 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2354&num=0&edition=prelim), referred to in subsec. (k), was renumbered [section 3861 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3861&num=0&edition=prelim) by Pub.
+L. 116–283, div.
+A, title XVIII, § 1836(b), Jan.
+1, 2021, 134 Stat.
+4241.

 #### Codification
 In subsec. (c), “[section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim)” substituted for “section 3709 of the Revised Statutes” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.